15 October – 11 December 2021

 Alison Counsell is a metalworker, jeweller and sculptor who lives on the borders of Sheffield.
 For many years she taught at Sheffield’s art school, but now concentrates more on her own work.
 On her daily walks, she collects woodland treasures, bark, mosses, stones ……and mushrooms.
 She brings many of these forms into her work, for example, creating little vessels which encapsulate the woodland experience.

 Alison showed work previously at GroundWork as part of On the Edge.

-Urban Fungarium began as the artist’s blog name on instagram.
-Now it is a serious platform for her to continue her fungal based research artwork and experiments.
-She also hosts regular talks within the mycological and design communities.
-For Nature’s Mysterious Networks, we will set up Urban Fungarium experimental installations.
+Urban Fungarium is a platform where fungal based research, artwork and experiments are logged and shared in the community.
+Rachel also hosts regular talks within the mycological and design communities.
+For Nature’s Mysterious Networks, we will set up some of Urban Fungarium’s experimental installations.

-Rachel Kitchlew studied Design at Goldsmiths, where she developed her passion for sustainable alternatives inspired by biofabrication and mycology along with Biophilic design.
-Her fungal research began for her dissertation, gaining her a distinction.
+Rachel Horton-Kitchlew studied Design at Goldsmiths, where she developed her passion for sustainable alternatives inspired by biofabrication and mycology along with Biophilic design.
+Her fungal research granted her a distinction for her thesis.

 Rachel is now located in Buckinghamshire where she continues to develop her work and in-depth Mycological knowledge.

 Living with both artist grandparents has meant that Rachel Horton-Kitchlew has been surrounded and inspired by art her whole life.